serd223/gla/README.md

 `gla`'s main focus is exploring the capabilities and expresiveness of Rust's type system, so do not expect performance comparable to mainstream linear algebra libraries.

 ## Quick Start
-After cloning this repository, you can run the matrix demo with
+After cloning this repository, you can run the matrix demo with:
 ```console
   $ cargo run --example matrix_demo
 ```